Advice around appealing for a school place

 Infant class size (appeals for reception and Years 1 & 2)

-Start to gather your evidence...
+Start to prepare your evidence...

 - You could ask other professionals and specialists working with you and your child whether they can provide you with any supporting letters or reports.

 - Consider what it is that this school can offer that others cannot.
 School websites can be useful here as they are required to publish information about how they support children with SEND.
+Take a look at their SEN & Behaviour policies, Prospectus, Ofsted report and SEN Information report.

 - If school location and start times are an issue perhaps due to siblings attending different schools, use maps to help you explain routes, you could think about how you can show to the appeal panel that a route is 'unworkable' for you, maybe a video of the journey at school pick up time.

-You don't need all of your supporting evidence before completing the appeal form, you can send this in later:
+You don't need all of your supporting evidence before completing the appeal form, you can send this in later.

 Have a look at the appeals guide which should answer any questions you have about the process.